 Through the collaboration of our group company Suntory PepsiCo Beverage Thailand and a local NGO, we implemented an educational program for fourth, fifth, and sixth grade children from Saraburi Province and Rayong Province, where Suntory PepsiCo Beverage Thailand plants are located, and Chiang Mai Province, which possesses the most water resources in Thailand.
-Approximately 500 children participated in the program in 2019.
+Approximately 4,000 children have participated in the program as of the end of 2020.
 It is an original nature experience program which teaches children about the importance of water, the importance of protecting water resources, and similar matters.

-In addition, in May we also began a project to prevent sediment based erosion by slowing the currents of streams in northern Chiang Mai Province, installed small weirs to support permeation of underground water, planted trees to prevent soil from flowing into the streams, and carried out other water resource preservation activities which we plan to continue into the future.
+We also began a project to prevent sediment based erosion by slowing the currents of streams in northern Chiang Mai Province, installed small weirs to support permeation of underground water, planted trees to prevent soil from flowing into the streams.